 "Mr. Gorbachev, Open This Gate, Mr. Gorbachev, Mr. Gorbachev, Tear Down This Wall!"

 June 12, 1987, US President Ronald Reagan stood in front of the Brandenburg Gate in West Berlin, addressing the Soviet leader, Mikhail Gorbachev, whose policies of Glasnost (openness), Perestroika (restructuring), and reorientation of Soviet strategic aims, had long before begun to contribute to the eventual ending of the Cold War.

 The totalitarian system was dismantling in Central Europe, a process started in the Polish city of Gdansk.

 Nevertheless it was a call for a freedom and democracy that few thought would materialize so quickly.

 On September 4, 1989 there was a peaceful protest in Leipzig against the German Democratic Republic's government, accompanied by other demonstrations across the country, calling for political reform and open borders.

-This replaced West Germany's Unity Day, held each year on 17 June marking the 1953 East German workers uprising which had been crushed with the help of the Soviet Union.
+It replaced West Germany's "Unity Day", which had been held each year on 17 June to mark the East German workers uprising of 1953 that the Soviet Union had helped to crush.

-A national holiday "The Day of German Unity", is now a time of celebration for a peaceful unification, as well as one in which to reaffirm the country's commitment to use freedom to help shape the world, and the main celebrations take place in the capital of whichever German state occupies the chair of the Bundesrat that year.
+A national holiday, "The Day of German Unity" is a time of celebration for a peaceful unification, as well as to reaffirm the country's commitment to use freedom to help shape the world, and the main celebrations take place in the capital of whatever German state occupies the chair of the Bundesrat that year.
 This is the upper house of Germany's parliament, and similar to the US Senate or Britain's House of Lords.

 There were and still are many differences.

-Instead the feeling is "Da feiern wir, dass unser Land ein Land ist" - We are celebrating because our country is one country.
+Instead the feeling is "Da feiern wir, dass unser Land ein Land ist" - "We are celebrating because our country is one country".
 Aus zwei mach eins – Two become one.